-To be considered proficient, a candidate must show advanced capability (or intermediate depending on requirements) in all four areas.
+To be considered proficient, a candidate must show advanced (or intermediate, depending on requirements) capability in all four areas.

 The skill of listening is important in customer and client-facing roles where the employee will need to converse one on one - either in person, over the phone or through a video call.
 It's also crucial for anyone that needs to attend meetings, presentations or conferences delivered in their second language.